-- 1. Study of typical flower and its parts (floral whorls with their functions).
-Study of simple tissues and complex tissues. - 2.
+- 1. Study of typical flower and its parts (floral whorls with their functions). - 2.
 Study of young / mature anther by permanent slides and slide preparations. - 3.
 Study of germination of pollen grains. - 4.
 Detection of pollen fertility by staining technique. - 5.
 Study of types of ovules (by permanent slide or photograph). - 6.
 Study of dicotyledon and monocotyledon embryo (by permanent slide or photograph). - 7.
 Dissection of embryo / endosperm from developing seeds (Grevellia /Cucumis). - 8.
 Study of types of Gynoecium in angiosperms. - 9.
 Mechanisms of pollination in angiosperms. - 10.
 Study of parthenocarpic fruits.